evica-ai/Mai_E_DynamicTeamPage/README.md

 <img src="images/readme_page.jpg" width="100% style="max-width:100%;">
 </p>
 <h1>Team Bio Page</h1>
-Meet students of the Interactive Media Program from Fanshawe College, Evica Mai and!
+Meet students of the Interactive Media Program from Fanshawe College, Evica Mai and John Doe!
+This is an interatcive team profile card website, where the introductions of each member of the duo group is presented along with a picture.
+There are simple transitions incoporated and a button link to switch between the two profiles.

 <h2>Collaborators:</h2>
 <ul>
 <li>Evica Mai @evica-ai</li>
-<li>John Na @Gene3829</li>
+<li>John Doe @doe3829</li>
 </ul>

 -----------------------------------------------------------